Choosing a Guitar – what is best for beginners?

 Electric guitar strings are commonly thinner than acoustic strings.
 Still, these metal strings come in different gauges as well.
 We recommend ‘nines’, meaning .009 – .042 gauge, for novices because they are thinner and will be easier to play because the tension on the strings is less.
 (We will talk about tension later).
 Truth be told, many players stick with ‘nines’ even as they progress because of the playability.

-So when choosing a guitar, ‘what’s the best guitar for beginners?’
+So what’s the best guitar for beginners?
 It really depends on you.
 But the age of the player, the size for ergonomics, the type of guitar, and strings should all play a pivotal part in your decision-making process.
 Now go get yourself a guitar!!!

 Also, be sure to check out my blog What is the best ‘Acoustic’ guitar for beginners?